-Accumulated Outward Remittance for Investments in Mainland Investment Amount Authorized by the Investment Commission, Upper Limit on the

-China as of December 31, 2022 MOEA Invest

-\$ 3,340 \$ 3,340
+Accumulated Outward Remittance for Investments in Mainland Investment Amount Authorized by the Investment Commission, Upper Limit on the Amount of Investments Stipulated by the China as of December 31, 2022 MOEA Investment Commission, MOEA \$ 3,340 \$ 3,340 \$ 1,114,474

-Note 1: Three investment methods are listed below.
-Just mark the method number.

-- (1) Direct investment in mainland China companies. - (2) Indirect investment in mainland China companies through a company in a third region (Sirius Venture Ltd.). - (3) Other methods of investing in mainland China. - Note 2: Columns for the current Investment Gain (Loss) and the Carrying Value:
+- Note 1: Three investment methods are listed below.
+Just mark the method number. - (1) Direct investment in mainland China companies. - (2) Indirect investment in mainland China companies through a company in a third region (Sirius Venture Ltd.). - (3) Other methods of investing in mainland China. - Note 2: Columns for the current Investment Gain (Loss) and the Carrying Value: